 Author: Sara Marie Lau

 The Japanese Mottainai concept teaches us to be careful and responsible when dealing with all resources.
 And that's not a new phenomenon.
 After all, the western world has been inspired by Japanese influences for centuries.
 Simple wood prints have shaped modern graphics and Zen gardens inspired the reduced design of minimalism - be it in design or clothing.
-Recently, Marie Kondo also showed us with her spark of joy that it is easier to live tidily, that we have a relationship with objects and have to cultivate them.
+With her spark of joy, Marie Kondo recently showed us that it is easier to live tidily, that we have a relationship with objects and that we need to maintain them.

 Mottainai - what exactly is behind it?

-The Mottainai is about a conscious examination of objects, their use, lifespan and the resources used.
-The concept adds a fourth R to the well-known 3 R's: reduce, repair and recycle: respect!
+Mottainai is about a conscious examination of objects, their use, lifespan and the resources used.
+The concept adds a fourth R to the well-known 3 R's: Reduce, Repair and Recycle: Respect!
 Respect for the waste and use of our available resources.

 The full use of all possible uses: